 - Pearson PTE Academic: Score of 62 (writing 61)

-Specific requirements for the master's programme in Molecular Techniques in Life Science
+Specific requirements for Molecular Techniques in Life Science

 A bachelor's degree, corresponding to 180 ECTS credits, including courses in:

 - Life Science, e.g. courses in Cell Biology, Biochemistry, Microbiology, Gene Technology or Molecular Biology corresponding to a total of at least 20 ECTS credits.